 CO 280 Gender Communication 3 Cr

 Examination of interactive relationships between gender and communication in contemporary American society.
 Course will explore ways that communication creates and perpetuates gender roles and how socially created gender roles are enacted in public and private settings.
 Students will connect research to everyday lives.
-Prerequisite: Sophomore status absolutely required.
-Spring, odd-numbered years.
+Prerequisite: Sophomore status absolutely required, CO 101.
+Spring semster, odd-numbered years.
 Fulfills National Diversity requirement.

 PHIL 121 Philosophy of Human Being 3 Cr

-An introduction to philosophy through a consideration of the human orientation to knowledge, meaning, and values, as well as the human possession of body, spirit, and freedom.
-A critique of the concepts of human being found in traditional and contemporary sources.
+An introduction to philosophy through a consideration of what constitutes humanity.
+The course examines such features as the existence of a soul, the nature of human knowing, and the possibility of human freedom.
 Subject matter is particularly useful to students in biology, psychology and the social sciences.
-Each Fall; Spring semester, odd-numbered years.
+Offered annually.

 PHIL 255 Philosophy of Art and Beauty 3 Cr

-An analysis of concepts used in discussions of art and beauty and an attempt to understand various art forms (such as the visual arts, music, and literature).
-The nature of art criticism and the purpose of art.
+An analysis of concepts used in discussions of art and beauty and the application of this analysis to a variety of art forms.
+Class discussions develop the student’s skills in art criticism and aesthetic recognition.
 Fall semester, odd-numbered years.

 PHIL 256 Social and Political Philosophy 3 Cr